LaunchCode-Education-Archived/csharp-web-development/src/chapters/web-apis/studio.rst

 .. figure:: figures/create-coding-event-request.png
    :alt: Postman request display of new CodingEvent item in Body tab

-   Postman request display of new CodingEvent item in Body tab
+   You can write JSON directly into the request Body tab

 Hit send and we'll take a look at the result.